thanhhoa28/northwind-sales-analysis/README.md

 - A small group of customers contributes a significant portion of total profit, highlighting a concentration of high-value customers.
 - Loyal customers generate consistent revenue over time, acting as key drivers of business performance.
 - Customer segmentation (RFM analysis) reveals distinct groups with different purchasing behaviors and values.
+- A small group of customers contributes a disproportionate share of total revenue, indicating a strong Pareto effect (80/20 rule).

 Business implication:
 - Focus on retaining high-value customers through personalized strategies and loyalty programs.